-A home equity mortgage will have a fixed interest rate and they are fully amortized.
+A home-equity mortgage will have a fixed interest rate and they are fully amortized.
 This means that as you make your payment, you are paying both principal and interest.
 There is no negative amortization or interest only payments that do not reduce principal.

-The HELOC loan requires you to make monthly payments, which may be interest only for a certain period of time.
+The HELOC account requires you to make monthly payments, which may be interest only for a certain period of time.
 After that, you will need to start to pay both interest and principal.
 In some cases, the interest rate on HELOCs is usually lower than home equity loan, but the rate is variable over time.

 The Benefits of Using Home Equity

 Whichever loan type you choose, the major benefit of borrowing home equity is that you can borrow the money at a low interest rate.
 The money is secured by your home, so the bank is able to offer you a loan at a lower interest rate.
 Home equity is always going to offer a much lower interest rate than an unsecured credit card.